marcosmoura/generator-scaffold/README.md

 * Install: `npm install -g generator-scaffold`
 * To init your project: `yo scaffold` and follow all the steps on the screen.
-* To start the server and develop your app: `yo scaffold:start`
+* To start the server and develop your app: `yo scaffold:run`
 * To generate a build: `yo scaffold:build`

 ![Scaffold](http://marcosmoura.com/scaffold.png)